-Delta County is located on the northern shores of Lake Michigan; about 317 miles North of Chicago, IL and 227 miles North of Milwaukee.
+Delta County is located on the northern shores of Lake Michigan; about 317 miles North of Chicago, IL and 227 miles North of Milwaukee, WI.
 The county is located at the crossroads of US 2, US 41, and M-35; the main north-south and east-west highways through the Upper Peninsula.

 The county has a strong manufacturing base, averaging nearly 20%.
 The largest employer is New Page, maker of coated publishing paper.
 Year around tourism brings in $50 million a year.
 Median household income is $33,301 and 79.6% own their homes.
 Average commute time in the county is 14.1 minutes.